-In India, there are several authorities and agencies that have been empowered to investigate and prosecute illegal corporate actions.
-All law enforcement agencies, such as the local police, the Central Bureau of Investigation (CBI), the Enforcement Directorate (ED) and the Serious Fraud Investigation Office (SFIO) are empowered to investigate and prosecute companies.
+In India, there are several authorities and agencies empowered to investigate and prosecute illegal corporate actions.
+All law enforcement agencies, including the local police, the Central Bureau of Investigation (CBI), the Enforcement Directorate (ED) and the Serious Fraud Investigation Office (SFIO) are empowered to investigate and prosecute companies.

-The SFIO is the primary agency to investigate and prosecute corporate frauds.
-The ED investigates and prosecutes cases related to foreign exchange regulation violations and money laundering.
+The SFIO is the primary agency investigating and prosecuting corporate fraud.
+The ED investigates and prosecutes cases related to violations of foreign exchange laws and money laundering.
 The CBI investigates and prosecutes cases related to corruption, financial frauds, bribery and the like.
 The Income Tax Department investigates and prosecutes cases related to income tax violations.
-The local police investigate and prosecute companies for offences under the Indian Penal Code (IPC) and other industry specific statues, such as the Food Safety and Standards Act 2006.
+The local police investigate and prosecute companies for offences under the Indian Penal Code 1860 (IPC) and other industry-specific statues.

-Therefore, it is advisable for any corporate entity being the subject of any investigation, to extend its cooperation to the investigating agencies and provide all information, documents and evidence, as may be sought.
-While the company may want to resist a request for information or documents on grounds of relevance and reasonableness, it may result in the company appearing as non-cooperative.
-Both prosecutors and Indian courts appreciate cooperation during an investigation and an adversarial stance may result in tougher actions from both investigators and courts, resulting in business disruptions.
-Having said that, Indian courts are sympathetic to genuine challenges on jurisdiction of an investigation agency, challenges to a fishing and roving enquiry.
-The thresholds of judicial intervention at early stages of an investigation may be less.
+It is advisable for any corporate entity subject to investigation to extend its cooperation to the investigating agencies and provide all information, documents and evidence as may be sought.
+While the company may want to resist requests for information or documents on grounds of relevance and reasonableness, this may result in the company appearing uncooperative.
+Prosecutors and Indian courts appreciate cooperation during an investigation and an adversarial stance may result in tougher actions from both investigators and courts, resulting in business disruptions.
+Having said that, Indian courts are sympathetic to genuine challenges on the jurisdiction of an investigation agency, and challenges to fishing expeditions and roving inquiries.
+The threshold for judicial intervention at an early stage of an investigation may be lower.

 Sanctions for violation of competition law are governed under the Competition Act 2002 (Competition Act).
 Section 3 of the Competition Act prohibits anticompetitive agreements that cause or are likely to cause an appreciable adverse effect on competition (AAEC) in India and treats these as void.
 Such agreements include cartels, which are presumed under the Competition Act to have an AAEC.